Marcus Woodson

-Marcus Woodson is an American football coach who was most recently the co-defensive coordinator and safeties coach for the Arkansas Razorbacks.
-Woodson was fired on September 29 by Arkansas interim head coach Bobby Petrino.
+Marcus Woodson is an American football coach who is the co-defensive coordinator and defensive backs coach for Ole Miss.

 Playing career

 Woodson played for four years at Ole Miss.
-In those four years, he started two years at the safety position notching one interception.
-However, Woodson suffered a career-ending injury.
+In those four years, he started two years at the safety position, notching one interception.
+However, he suffered a career-ending injury.

 Coaching career

 Woodson started his coaching career at Millsaps as the defensive backs coach, where he stayed for three seasons.
-From there, Woodson would be hired at Charleston Southern where he would assume the same role as defensive backs coach and would also become the team's recruiting coordinator.
-After Woodson's stint with Charleston Southern, he would become the defensive backs coach at Fresno State.
-After two years with Fresno State, Woodson would be hired by Memphis as the defensive backs coach.
+He was hired at Charleston Southern as defensive backs coach, and also became the team's recruiting coordinator.
+He then became the defensive backs coach at Fresno State.
+After two years with Fresno State, Woodson was hired by Memphis as the defensive backs coach.

-After a two-year stint with Memphis, Woodson moved to Auburn to be the team's defensive backs coach.
-After one season with Auburn, Woodson received the role of recruiting coordinator.
+After a two-year stint with Memphis, Woodson moved to Auburn as the team's defensive backs coach.
+After one season with Auburn, he became recruiting coordinator.

 After two seasons with Auburn, Woodson became the defensive backs coach at Florida State.
-Then after three years with Florida State, Woodson got his first coordinator role as he was hired by Arkansas to be their co-defensive coordinator and safeties coach.
+After three years with Florida State, he got his first coordinator role, as he was hired by Arkansas to be their co-defensive coordinator and safeties coach.

+In December 2025, new head coach Collin Klein hired Woodson as co-defensive coordinator and defensive backs coach on his inaugural coaching staff at Kansas State.